List of Mad Men characters: Ted Chaough

 Edward "Ted" Chaough (Kevin Rahm) (pronounced /tʃɔː/), is a self-proclaimed rival of Don Draper's in the advertising world.
 His agency, Cutler, Gleason, and Chaough (CGC), picks up Don's resigned accounts Clearasil and Belle Jolie, and is competing with Sterling Cooper Draper Pryce (SCDP) for an account with Honda in Season 4.
 Don tricks Ted into making an expensive presentation to Honda executives, which backfires on Ted as he violates Honda's presentation rules of no finished work or commercials.
 Though the two agencies are comparable in size, Chaough seems obsessed with competing against Don, behaving in a magnanimous and jesting manner whenever Don crosses Ted's path.
 Ted tries to woo Pete Campbell over to his agency, but Pete remains loyal to Don.
 After Don writes a New York Times ad proclaiming that SCDP will be dropping business with cigarette companies for moral reasons, Ted makes a prank call to Don pretending to be Robert F. Kennedy.
 In Season 5, Ted recruits Peggy to leave SCDP and join his advertising firm as chief copywriter for $1,000 a year more than she had asked for.
-This time, Ted remains confident but is much less obnoxious than in his previous appearances; he doesn't tell Peggy how jealous he is of Don, and he appreciates her talent more than Don ever had.
+This time, Ted remains confident but is much less obnoxious than in his previous appearances; he does not tell Peggy how jealous he is of Don, and he appreciates her talent more than Don ever had.
 She accepts his offer, which in the season finale has him assigning her a huge amount of material involving an account for cigarettes aimed at female consumers.

 In Season 6, Peggy shares Stan's SCDP insider information with Ted, noting that the Heinz Ketchup executive had met surreptitiously with SCDP but there was friction between him and Heinz Beans executive Raymond Geiger, an SCDP client.
 Ted sees an opportunity and pressures Peggy to "find out everything you know about Heinz Ketchup."
 In "To Have and To Hold", Chaough's team encounters Don's in the hallway in front of the room where firms are making their Heinz pitches, and Don is shocked to see Peggy there.
 In the end, Heinz chooses a third (larger) firm, and Raymond Geiger drops SCDP because he feels betrayed.

 In "For Immediate Release," Ted kisses Peggy after learning Frank Gleason, one of CCG's partners, has cancer.
 Ted and Don commiserate at a bar over their very low chances of winning the Chevy account, primarily due to the small size of their respective firms.
 Don spontaneously comes up with, and pitches to Ted, the idea that they should combine their firms so as to have a shot at competing with the major ad agencies.
 Ted agrees, and the two firms merge, much to the surprise of everyone concerned.

 Don decides to assert his authority by getting Ted drunk and letting him humiliate himself at a subsequent creatives meeting.
 Ted, however, gets his revenge by flying the two of them in his small plane to a Mohawk Airlines meeting despite the rainy, turbulent weather; Don is a visibly terrified passenger.